 Here’s a list of the 7 messaging services in Microsoft Azure:

 - Azure Storage Queue

 - Azure Service Bus Queue

 While it would be easier if there was a single messaging service, it really is better that there are different messaging services to choose from.
 There is some overlap in functionality between some of the messaging services within Microsoft Azure, but each of these services are targeted towards specific messaging use cases.

 Azure Storage Queue

-The Azure Storage Queue is the “original” Message Queue service within the Microsoft Azure platform.
-This isn’t the only “original” feature to Azure Storage Queues, as the Azure Storage service that hosts it is the first, cloud-native service launched within the Microsoft Azure platform, and it’s been around since the initial General Availability of Azure back in 2010.
+The Azure Storage Queue is one of the original Message Queue services within the Microsoft Azure platform.
+It’s been around since the initial General Availability of Azure back in 2010.
 Enough with the history, what are the benefit of Azure Storage Queues?